 Emotional Deposits Versus Emotional Withdrawals—Which Are You Making?

 One of the most common issues I observe when working with struggling couples is their accumulated mini-habits that deteriorate their relationship and deflate their love and respect for each other.
-Every day, they exchange little actions that eat away at the joy and satisfaction in their relationship, such as rolling their eyes at their partner, pretending to listen, or continually criticizing, blaming, or trying to prove that their partner is the one in the “wrong.”
+Every day, they exchange words or do things that eat away at the joy and satisfaction in their relationship, such as rolling their eyes at their partner, pretending to listen, or continually criticizing, blaming, or trying to prove that their partner is “wrong.”
 Often, couples are making far more emotional withdrawals than emotional deposits with each other—and it shows!

 What do I mean by emotional withdrawals and deposits?